microsoft/botframework/README.md

 ### QnA Maker
 [QnA Maker][33] is a cloud-based API service that creates a conversational, question-and-answer layer over your data.
 With QnA Maker, you can build, train and publish a simple question and answer bot based on FAQ URLs, structured documents, product manuals or editorial content in minutes.

+#### What's new
+- Extraction pipeline: Now you can extract hierarchical information from URLs, files and sharepoint
+- Intelligence: Contextual ranking models, active learning suggestions
+- Conversation: Multi-turn conversations in QnA Maker.

 - [Docs][34]  | [add qnamaker to your bot][35] | use [LUDdown][17] and [QnAMaker][19] command line tools